Capacity-Aware Mixture Law Enables Efficient LLM Data Optimization: Data Mixture Scaling Laws

 We develop a capacity-aware data mixture scaling law that captures the interaction between model size and data mixtures.
 Prior work shows that mixture effects depend on model scale~\citep{ gu2025datamixinginducephase, mizrahi2025language} so we explicitly incorporate model size into the scaling law.
 Compared with approaches that use model size and data mixture separately to fit the law~\citep{ye2025data, kang2024autoscale}, our method yields more accurate loss prediction (Figure~\ref{fig:formula}).

-\paragraph{Intrinsic domains and mixture-induced domain weights.} Following~\citep{ye2025data}, we assume that both the training data and the validation data can be expressed through $k$ intrinsic domains.
+\paragraph{Intrinsic domains and mixture-induced domain weights.} Since validation data may come from real-world distributions with unknown compositions of explicit domains, we model them using intrinsic domains without requiring an explicit partition of the data.
+Intuitively, intrinsic domains can be viewed as a small set of latent components that explain variations in validation loss.
+For example, a knowledge dataset may be decomposed into components such as factual recall, reasoning, and language understanding.
+Following~\citep{ye2025data}, we assume that both the training data and the validation data can be expressed through $k$ intrinsic domains.
 Each dataset~$j$ is modeled as a distribution over these domains: let $t_{ij}\ge 0$ denote the proportion of domain~$i$ in dataset~$j$, satisfying $\sum_{i=1}^k t_{ij}=1$ for all $j$.
 We define $\vt_i=(t_{i1},\dots,t_{in})^\top\in\mathbb{R}^n$ as the domain-profile vector of intrinsic domain~$i$ across datasets.
 Let $\vr\in\Delta^{n-1}$ denote a mixture over $n$ datasets, where $r_j$ is the sampling weight of dataset~$j$.
 The effective weight of intrinsic domain~$i$ induced by mixture~$\vr$ is then given by

 \paragraph{Domain-wise loss model.} We assume the training loss incurred on intrinsic domain~$i$ follows a power law~\citep{hoffmann2022training}.
 Let $\tilde m_i\ge 0$ denote the capacity allocated to domain~$i$ (e.g., effective model parameters), we model the intrinsic-domain training loss as